 Government Security Committee.
 As previously disclosed in our filings with the SEC, a portion of our business consists of manufacturing defense and defense-related items for various departments and agencies of the U.S. government, including the U.S. Department of Defense, which requires that we maintain facility security clearances under the National Industrial Security Program (referred to as NISP).
 The NISP requires that a corporation maintaining a facility security clearance take steps to mitigate foreign ownership, control, or influence (referred to as FOCI).
-As we have also previously reported, we are party to a special security agreement with the U.S. government.
-That special security agreement, among other things, requires that our board of directors appoint a government security committee comprised of outside directors and directors who are officers of our Company, each of whom must be a U.S. resident citizen with a security clearance.
+As we have also previously reported, we are party to a Special Security Agreement with the United States Defense Security Service.
+That special security agreement, among other things, requires that our board of directors appoint a government security committee comprised of outside directors and directors who are officers of our Company, each of whom must be a U.S. resident citizen that are eligible to access secret information, as classified by the United States Government.
 The government security committee is responsible for ensuring that we maintain appropriate policies and procedures to safeguard the classified and export-controlled information in our possession and to ensure that we comply with applicable laws and agreements.
-The current members of our government security committee are Ms. England, Messrs.
-Iverson (chairman), Alder, Bass, Edman, Franklin, Klatell, and Mayer and Dr. Zakheim.
-It is contemplated that Mr. Geveden will join the government security committee upon his election.
-The government security committee held four meetings during 2017.
+The current members of our government security committee are Ms. England, Dr. Zakheim (chairman), and Messrs.
+Alder, Edman, Franklin, Geveden, Klatell, and Mayer.
+The government security committee held four meetings during 2018.